ALIRE-HES-SO/llm-sft-workshop/README.md

 <h3 id="use-case-1-scaling-to-multiple-gpus" style="display:inline-block"><a href="#table-of-contents">&#8593;</a> Scaling to multiple GPUs</h3>

+> ⚠️ **Nota bene**
+>
+> Up to this point, we have been using the `Small` instance type with a single GPU.
+For this section, please switch to either a `Medium` or `Large` instance, which provide 2 and 4 GPUs respectively.

 To scale your fine-tuning across multiple GPUs, compare the two configuration files: [`accelerate_single.yaml`](configs/accelerate_single.yaml) and [`accelerate_multi.yaml`](configs/accelerate_multi.yaml):

 [`accelerate_single.yaml`](configs/accelerate_single.yaml)